-It is possible to get content taken down from video-hosting sites, though the content will need to be illegal or have broken the terms of service of the site in other ways.
+It is possible to get content taken down from video-hosting sites, though the content will need to be illegal or have broken the terms and conditions of the site in other ways.
 On YouTube, perhaps the most well-known of such sites, it is possible to report content to the site provider as inappropriate.
-In order to do this, you will need to create an account (this is free) and log in, and then you will have the option to 'flag content as inappropriate'.
+To do this, you will need to create an account (this is free) and log in, and then you will have the option to 'flag content as inappropriate'.
 The option to flag the content is under the video content itself.
 YouTube provides information on what is considered inappropriate in its terms of service.
 See www.youtube.com/t/terms